 Using this material

-If you are a teacher, academic, manager or trainer and wish to use this material in your classes or training you are more than welcome to link to these pages and refer your students here, but please do not just copy my material.
+If you are a teacher, academic, manager or trainer and wish to use this material in your classes or training you are more than welcome to link to these pages and refer your students here or show them in your classes, but please do not just copy my material.

 I've put a fair amount of time and effort into creating this resource so please be cool and do the right thing.